 Make the program a priority above all else

-In marriage and in life, priorities change.
-But to achieve lasting success, your top priority never should.
-Most brand trackers—particularly those with several years of history—have such a wealth of business data to consult.
+In marriage and in life, priorities change — but to achieve lasting success, your top priority never should.
+Most brand trackers (particularly those with several years of history) have a wealth of business data to consult.

 Have a business question that your tracker might be able to answer?
 Start by digging into your existing information.
 If you value and prioritize the data you’ve already got, you’ll equip yourself to drive your business in myriad ways.

 Before you start and finish a presentation deck, what existing information can contribute to a more holistic picture?
 If you are seeing shifts in your business, then turn to your data set: initial hypotheses are likely already in your hands.